SLIMENATIONS/Tree-Of-Hype/Design Note/ID/1/The Beginning.md

   Never Did They Imagine That This Meteorite Going To Change The World Law.

      Year 5221 After The Great War, A Meteorite Fallen To The Gioner World.

+...

+ In A Far Away Island There Is A Village Which Is Special